theusaf/canvas-markdown/README.md

 This userscript allows you to write your Canvas assignments in Markdown.

+## Installation
+To install this user script, you will need a userscript manager, such as [Tampermonkey](https://www.tampermonkey.net/).
+* You can install this script from [Greasy Fork](https://greasyfork.org/en/scripts/458457-canvas-markdown).
+* You can also install this directly from [GitHub](https://github.com/theusaf/canvas-markdown/raw/main/src/index.user.js).

 ## Things to Note

 This user script stores the Markdown source embedded in the HTML value for the assignment as a comment.